FACIAL HAIR AND WORLD POLITICS

 thing about these images was the all-pervasive presence of the moustache.

-Saddam has reinvented a whole nation in his image, and now he is starting
+Saddam had reinvented a whole nation in his image, and then started

 on the people.
-Body doubles are popping up all over town.
+Body doubles were popping up all over town.
 But maybe

-moustache branding in Iraq has gone even further than we know.
+moustache branding in Iraq went even further than we know.

-Somehow Saddam has managed to survive numerous CIA assassination attempts
+Somehow Saddam managed to survive numerous CIA assassination attempts

+and rebel uprisings.
 But maybe it is all a ruse.
-Maybe the original Saddam is actually dead.
+The original Saddam is actually dead.

 Maybe, like the Ghost who walks, when one Saddam dies a new person secretly